“The world is shaped by two things — stories told and the memories they leave behind.” -Vera Nazarian, Dreams of the Compass Rose

 - You set the tone.
 Just like great leadership, you set the tone and bring the audience to your level.
 Don’t let the audience dictate your presentation tone.
 If you have done all your pre-presentation work correctly, the audience will only take minutes to join you.

 - Let them speak.
 The best presentations are the ones that are skillfully facilitated by you, but co-created with your audience.
 That requires practice and sophistication of skills that go way beyond the ‘lecturer’ speaking model.
 It is worth it though to develop the skills to guide facilitated learning experiences.

-Positioning your audience as the focus, you owe it to the ideas you are growing to say it right.
+Position your audience as the focus, after all you owe it to the ideas to say it right.

 © Beese-Bjurstrom, 2013.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Shawna Beese-Bjurstrom, RN, MBA with appropriate and specific direction to the original content.